 This would be a blatant lie of the devil that we need to combat with the Truth.
 God has commanded us "You shall not steal" (Exodus 20:15).
-We must say "No" to the temptation of Satan and remember the truth of God.
+We must say "No" to the temptation of satan and remember the truth of God.
 Again Psalm 62:7,10 says, "On God rests my salvation and my glory; my mighty Rock, my Refuge is God...
 Put no trust in extortion; set no hopes on robbery; if riches increase, set not your heart on them."
-This reminds us that God is our hope and our salvation not stealing.
+This reminds us that God, not theft, is our hope and our salvation.
 We need to set our hope fully on God.
-Maybe what we should be doing instead of stealing is to ask your friends if they would be willing to give your family some food to help you in your time of need.
+What you could be doing instead of stealing is to ask your friends if they would be willing to give your family some food to help you in your time of need.